quacky-bot/quacky-website/README.md

-# quacky-dev-site
+# quacky-website

-The New Quacky Bot Website!
-You can view it at: [dev.quacky.xyz](https://dev.quacky.xyz)
+The Quacky Bot Website!
+You can view the site live at: [quacky.xyz](https://quacky.xyz)